xai-ed/xai-ed.github.io/content/english/instructions/review_guidelines.md

         - Is the submission trying to solve an important problem that is interesting and relevant for the study of explainable AI in education?
         - Does the submission attend to the real-world context, including issues of impact, fairness, and equity?
     - **Novelty:**
-        - Is there a novel contribution in the submission in relation to previous work in the area?
+        - Is there a novel contribution in the submission?
+        - Is the presented research reports interesting findings or lessons-learned with regards of scope of the workshop?
         - If a replication study is reported, is it clear what is the contribution to knowledge in comparison to the original study?
     - **Grounding:**
         - Is the work situated appropriately with respect to the current state of the field, including sufficient coverage of relevant literature?